mezzoeditor/mezzo/README.md

 * #### Point = {x: float, y: float}
   Point is measured in rendering units (e.g. pixels), and corresponds to the top-left coordinate of the character's rectangle.
-First character of the document has `{x: 0, y: 0}` point.
+First visible character has `{x: 0, y: 0}` point.

-* #### Location = {x, y, line, column, offset}
+  This depends on what is visible in viewport, as opposite to just document itself.
+For example, folding a part of document changes points for many characters, and folded parts do not have any corresponding points at all.

-  Location is a combination of all, completely describing character's location in the universe.
+* #### Location = {x, y, offset}
-  Well, not in the universe, but in a container - see below for more details.
+  Location is a combination of `offset` and either `line + column` or `x + y`.
+Viewport and document have different `x` and `y` meaning: position in document vs point in viewport.

 Most of the code should work with `offsets`, and handle surrogate pairs if doing manual text processing.
 This way it's similar to working with a string.
-User-manipulated code should instead resolve to `positions` or `locations`, which ensures that user never sees a broken code point.
+User-manipulated code should instead resolve to `positions` or `points`, which ensures that user never sees a broken code point.

 ### Coordinate systems of different containers

 * #### Document
-  - `offset`, `position`, `point`, `location`, `documentPoint`
+  - `offset`, `position`, `location`

   Document coordinates are relative to the document.
 This is default.
-When you see `point`, it usually means point relative to the document start.

 * #### Viewport
-  - `viewportPoint`
+  - `offset`, `point`

-  Coordinates relative to the viewport - a visible part of the document.
+  Coordinates relative to the viewport containing visible parts of the document.
+Note that `offsets` between document and viewport match and should be used for conersions between them.

 * #### View
   - `viewPoint`